 ### Production hardening (strongly recommended)

-- Set `BROWSER_CONSOLE_DEFAULT_STATE=local` (or `off`) so the route is sealed by default and only unlocked on demand via `php artisan browser-console:enable --ttl=N`.
+- Keep `BROWSER_CONSOLE_DEFAULT_STATE=local` (or `off`) and unlock on demand via `php artisan browser-console:enable --ttl=N`.

 - Populate `BROWSER_CONSOLE_ALLOWED_IPS` with your operator IP(s).